Jose-MPM/Notes/Courses/English V/English Topics.md

                 2. Promises: Will is usually used in promises:
                     - She won't agree whit that.
 No estará de acuerdo con eso.
                     - I will call you when I arrive.
-                    - If I am elected President of the United States, I will make sure everyone has access to inexpensive health insu rance.
+                    - If I am elected President of the United States, I will make sure[me asegurare que todos tengan acceso a] everyone has access to inexpensive health insurance [un seguro de médico barato].
                     - I promise I will not tell him about the surprise party.
                     - Don't worry, I'll be careful.
                     - I won't tell anyone your secret.
                 3. TO Refuce to do something:
                     - No, I won't smoke anymore.
-                    - This homework is too difficult I won't do it .
+                    - This homework is too difficult I won't do it[No la haré].
                 4. An assumption[suposición]
                     - The journey will take around twenty minutes.[El viaje tomara alrededor de 20 minutos.]
                     - I think you will like these flowers.
                 5. A fact:
                     - He will get be twenty three next Monday.
     - Be going to for predictions:
         * We can also use be going to predict something you know or can see is going to happen. e.g Look at the clouds.
 It's going to rain.
 They're playing very well.
-I'm sure they ́re going to win.
+I'm sure they're going to win.

 * Examples:
     - I'm seeing Jane at 6.
 She'll be late